pkp/pkp-docs/plan-s/index.md

 - Navigate to Workflow Settings > Submission > Metadata
 - Enable supporting agencies metadata
 - Choose to make this field optional or mandatory during submission

+Additionally, the OJS Funding plugin is available for 3.3+ out of the box.
+It adds funding details to submission metadata and production tab, including funder name, funder id and grant numbers used in the [CrossRef Funder Registry](https://www.crossref.org/services/funder-registry/).
+These details appear on the published article landing page.
+For plugin details see the [Funding plugin page](https://github.com/ajnyga/funding/) in Github.

 3. Metadata formats.
 Plan S requires article metadata to be in a standard interoperable non-proprietary format.
 OJS supports metadata exports in a number of standard non-proprietary interoperable formats, such as XML (including native XML import-export within OJS, export to Crossref, Datacite, DOAJ, NLM); and Dublin Core, JATS, and MARC via OAI-PMH.
 4. Metadata licence.
 Plan S requires article metadata to be released under a [CC0 public domain dedication](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Journals can add a statement on metadata being made available under the CC0 license to the About page or elsewhere on the website.